sedostheatre/sedos.co.uk/input/shows/2025-the-pirate-queen.md

 * **Pre-audition workshop:** Wednesday 12 February at [Wheatsheaf Hall](https://www.sedos.co.uk/venues/wheatsheaf-hall)
 * ⁠**Video deadline for first-round video auditions:** midnight on Friday 21 February
 * ⁠**Recalls (by invitation only):** Saturday 1 March at the Men’s Club at St Gabriel’s Halls, Pimlico

+Email [piratequeen@sedos.co.uk](mailto:piratequeen@sedos.co.uk) if you’d like to be sent the audition notice once it’s available.

 **Content warnings:** The show includes themes of death, violence and misogyny.